-Such a mindful preparation, and the delicious meal that follows, are great ways to keep your relationship with your loved ones, family, or roommates strong (they will love you!).
+Such mindful preparation, and the delicious meal that follows, are great ways to keep your relationship with your loved ones, family, or roommates strong (they will love you!).
 Meals are a chance to bond, and eating is much more pleasant when it becomes a social activity.
-No need for fancy restaurants — you’re saving money by cooking your food, too.
+There’s no need for fancy restaurants — you’re also saving money by cooking your food.

 These healthy habits will be enough to change your life in many ways.
 Begin today.
 By buying omega-3, by putting a glass beside your bed, by journaling a few thoughts, or by getting outside and walking around the neighborhood for 10 minutes. . .
 You will feel it.